GoogleChrome/ip-protection/Masked-Domain-List.md

 seedtag.com                                      | SeedTag                                                        | Not Impacted By Script Blocking
 seel.com                                         | Seel                                                           | Not Impacted By Script Blocking
 selectmedia.asia                                 | SelectMedia                                                    | Not Impacted By Script Blocking
-scripts.ssm.codes                                | Sem, Seo and More Online Marketing                             | Entire Domain Blocked ssm.codes                                        | Sem, Seo and More Online Marketing                             | Entire Domain Blocked semantiqo.com                                    | Semantiqo                                                      | Not Impacted By Script Blocking
+digocdn.com                                      | Sem, Seo and More Online Marketing                             | Not Impacted By Script Blocking scripts.ssm.codes                                | Sem, Seo and More Online Marketing                             | Entire Domain Blocked ssm.codes                                        | Sem, Seo and More Online Marketing                             | Entire Domain Blocked semantiqo.com                                    | Semantiqo                                                      | Not Impacted By Script Blocking